StThereseInstitute/SquareStatementGenerator/README.md

 USAGE INSTRUCTIONS:
 1) Go to squareup.com/dashboard/sales/transactions, and
-2) ...select [ EXPORT > Transactions CSV ] then [ Open with > Notepad ] (on Windows; for other OS's, use your built-in text editor)... or Save the file and open locally.
+2) ...set your date range, select [ EXPORT > Transactions CSV ] then [ Open with > Notepad ] (on Windows; for other OS's, use your built-in text editor)... or Save the file and open locally.
 3) When the CSV is open in Notepad/etc., [ Select All > Copy ] then
 4) ...Web-browse to where ever you've uploaded the script files (eg: www.StTherese.ca/MySquareStatements/index.php).
 5) [ Paste ] the contents of the CSV into the webpage's textbox and